H586390-RoboticVirtualNavigation/VirtualMaze/docs/RaycastingGuide.md

 #### Unity Units
 Unity Units are values Unity uses to position the various game objects in Worldspace, where the center of the floor of the maze is located at (x: 0, y: 0, z: 0).
 For reference and scaling, the "rooms" used in VirtualMaze are 25 by 25 Unity Units and the ceiling is 4.93 Unity Units high.

-The default settings for units in Unity is 1 Unity Unit = 1 meter however, because the scaling is mutable, feel free to scale these values as required.
+The default settings for units in Unity is 1 Unity Unit = 1 meter.
+However, because the scaling is mutable, feel free to scale these values as required.

 #### Object Size Reference